 Virginia (Ginny) Housum is currently a Senior Vice President, municipal bond workout specialist,at UMB Bank, N.A., in Minneapolis.
 2003-September, 2013: Wells Fargo Bank, N.A.—municipal bond workout specialist, involved in numerous defaults of CCRCs, hotels, multifamily housing facilities, sports arenas, charter schools, private schools, and other facilities financed with municipal debt.
 Extensive experience working with institutional investors, especially mutual fund analysts.
 1992 - 2003 Dorsey & Whitney LLP, Partner—specialized in workouts and municipal bond defaults, representing indenture trustees.
 Engaged in numerous bankruptcy cases, including Orange County, California, Vallejo, California, approximately 15 “dirt district” Chapter 9 filings in Colorado.
 Previous experience: law firms in Denver, Colorado; U.S. Senate Committee on Banking, Housing, and Urban Affairs, counsel, and general counsel to the Financial Institutions and Consumer Affairs Subcommittee, Washington D.C.
 1983-1986 Education: LL.M. in Taxation, New York University, June, 1977; J.D.
 University of Denver, December, 1975; B.A., University of Colorado, 1972 Recognition events: Occasional speaker at NABL, National Federation of Municipal Analysts, Western Securities Transfer Association, PLI Annual Financial Services Institute, the Association of Bank Holding Companies annual Lawyers Committee meeting

-Nicole Kaeding is Vice President of Federal Projects at the Tax Foundation, where she researches federal tax issues.
+Nicole Kaeding is Vice President of Federal and Special Projects at the Tax Foundation, where she researches federal and state tax issues.
 Her analysis has been featured in the New York Times, Wall Street Journal, Washington Post, National Public Radio, and numerous other national, state, and local publications.
-She has testified or presented to officials in more than a dozen states.
-Previously, Nicole was a budget analyst for the Cato Institute focused on federal and state fiscal policy, and the state policy manager for Americans for Prosperity Foundation where she oversaw the policy activities of AFPF’s 34 state chapters.
-In 2014, Nicole was selected as a National Review Institute Washington Fellow.
-Prior to working in public policy, Nicole managed retail banking locations for seven years in Indiana and Illinois.
+Nicole has testified or presented to officials in more than a dozen states.
 She graduated from DePaul University with a Master’s degree in Economics and Policy Analysis, and completed her undergraduate studies at Miami University majoring in Finance and Political Science.

 Marshall Kitain has 15 years of experience in J.P.
 Morgan’s Public Finance Group.
 In his role as Head of the Municipal Credit Analysis and Investor Marketing team, Marshall develops marketing and credit strategies to best position new issue transactions, leads J.P.
 Morgan’s municipal investor outreach efforts, including working directly with buy-side credit analysts on primary and secondary market opportunities, and runs the desk analyst and credit strategy function for J.P.
 Morgan’s municipal high-grade and high-yield secondary market trading teams.
 A multi-discipline and perennial Smith’s Research municipal all-star, Marshall has led marketing for multiple Bond Buyer deal of the year winners.
 Marshall graduated with the highest honors from the University of Pennsylvania with a B.A. in Economics and Political Science and holds a M.B.A. from the Stern School of Business at New York University.